 The feedback you’re paying me for is just one person’s opinion.
 Mine.
 My rates are low enough that you could still hire another consultant as well to get their take on your script.
 You could (and should) hit up friends and other writers for their opinions as well.

-In other words, I would strongly suggest
+In other words, I would

-you NOT simply have a knee-jerk reaction
+you NOT have a knee-jerk reaction

-with feedback from others to look for recurring criticisms.
+them along with feedback from others to look for recurring criticisms.
 What do I mean by "knee-jerk reaction"?

 If you immediately get defensive and brush off certain comments without considering why I made them, that’s a knee-jerk reaction.
 So is treating my feedback as a to-do list where you can spend a few hours whipping through my suggestions, making some quick changes and exclaiming “done!”.

 WHAT DOES THIS HAVE TO DO WITH THE 30 DAY